The Causes of Childhood Scoliosis and Its Progression

 3. Neuro-Muscular Pathology That Causes Scoliosis

 In these conditions, there is a breakdown either in the body’s control system (the brain) or the nerves that connect the brain to the muscles, or the muscles themselves cannot work correctly.
+Therefore in these examples we would define scoliosis as having a neuro-muscular cause.
 For example, in cerebral palsy, there is a lack of proper central nervous system control within the brain.
 In poliomyelitis, the peripheral nerves that carry signals from the brain to the muscles are damaged.
 In muscular dystrophy, there is weakness of the muscles, rendering the muscles unable to support a straight spine.
 Neuro-muscular pathology cases tend to be more aggressive.
 Progression of the scoliosis—the tendency for the curve to grow large—is often quite high.

 Progression of Scoliosis

-Whatever the root cause of a scoliosis, it will usually begin as a small, flexible scoliosis.
+Whatever the root cause, however we define scoliosis based on a patient’s symptoms, it will usually begin as a small, flexible scoliosis.
 At this stage, the spine is still capable of going through its normal range of motion (more or less).
 In a small, flexible, or “functional” scoliosis, lateral bending X-rays would show an easy correction of the curve when bending the spine sideways to the left and right.
-As a scoliosis grows, increasing distortion occurs in the soft tissues of the spine, which leads to loss of normal range of motion.
+As a curve grows, increasing distortion occurs in the soft tissues of the spine, which leads to loss of normal range of motion.
 When normal range of motion is lost, severe stiffness can set in.

 This may be considered a false dichotomy, as most curves have BOTH some functional and some structural qualities.
 Also, using the term “structural” for a curve that is rigid creates the false impression that the curve is being caused by bones that are “structurally” misshaped.
 In truth, most larger, rigid curves have relatively minimal distortion in the bones.
 Finally, the term “structural” is often used to communicate to the patient that nothing at this point could straighten the spine, except surgery.
 This is not the case.